After The First Week: Settling into the School Year

 • "Llama Llama Misses Mama" by Anna Dewdney: Follow Llama Llama as he experiences his first day of school and learns to cope with separation.

-The first week of school is just the beginning of an exciting journey for both you and your toddler.
-Embrace the changes, maintain routines, and actively engage with your child's school community.
-With open communication, patience, and the right resources, you can navigate this transition successfully, creating a strong foundation for your child's education and future.
-Remember, you're not alone in this journey, and there are plenty of resources available to support you and your child along the way.
+The first week of school is just the beginning of an exciting journey for both you and your child.
+Embrace the changes, maintain routines, and actively engage with your wBees community.
+With open communication, patience, and confidence, you can navigate this transition successfully, creating a strong foundation for your child's education and future.
+Remember, you're not alone in this journey; we’re right here with you!

 Previous